 Registration for 2017 fall recreation activities will begin on Wednesday, August 16, 2017 at 8 a.m. both online and in-person.
 In-person registration is available at the Robert A. Lee Recreation Center, 220 S. Gilbert St. and the Mercer Park Aquatic Center/Scanlon Gym, 2701 Bradford Drive.

-Hard copies of the 2017 Summer Activity Guides are generally available about a week before registration opens.
+Hard copies of the 2017 Fall Activity Guides will be available the week of Aug.
+7.

 The Special Populations Involvement (SPI) program provides leisure opportunities for persons with special needs, including those with physical, mental, or emotional disabilities.
-Click here to view SPI programs and download the registration form visit the SPI web page.
+Click here to view SPI programs and download the registration form visit the program page.

 Ready to sign up for an activity online?
 Click here to access our Activenet online registration system.

 - Class size: Limits have been placed on the size of some classes to assure quality instruction.
 Registration is first come, first served.
 Classes are reviewed at least 3 working days prior to start and those with insufficient enrollment are subject to cancelation.
 Registration must be made prior to participation in any Recreation Division activity.

 Non-resident fees: City of Iowa City residents (persons living inside the Iowa City city limits), through their property taxes, contribute to the operation of the Parks and Recreation Department.
 Non-resident fees are assessed so that non-residents contribute to the overall financing of the Department on an equitable basis with Iowa City residents.
 Non-resident fees are figured at double the fee not to exceed $5 (exceptions where noted in the activity guide).
 Thank you for your cooperation.

 NOTE: Non-residents on sports league rosters pay a flat $5 for each roster they are signed on.